catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 History
 -------

-The unit of work implementation began as a tangled system of structures that was written in a very ad-hoc way; its development can be compared to finding the way out of a forest without a map.
-Early bugs and
-missing behaviors were solved with bolted-on fixes, and while several refactorings improved matters through version 0.5, it was not until version 0.6 that the unit of work – by that time stable, well-understood, and covered by hundreds of tests – could be rewritten entirely from scratch.
-The rewrite took only a few days and was greatly helped by the fact that the new implementation's behavior could be carefully cross-checked against the existing version.
-This process shows how the first iteration of something, however awful, is still valuable as long as it provides a working model, and how total rewrites of subsystems are often not only appropriate, but for hard-to-develop systems are an integral part of development.
+The unit of work implementation began as a tangled system of structures that was written in an ad-hoc way; its development can be compared to finding the way out of a forest without a map.
+Early bugs and missing behaviors were solved with bolted-on fixes, and while several refactorings improved matters through version 0.5, it was not until version 0.6 that the unit of work – by that time stable, well-understood, and covered by hundreds of tests – could be rewritten entirely from scratch.
+After many weeks of considering a new approach that would be driven by consistent data structures, the process of rewriting it to use this new model took only a few days, as the idea was by this time well understood.
+It was also greatly helped by the fact that the new implementation's behavior could be carefully cross-checked against the existing version.
+This process shows how the first iteration of something, however awful, is still valuable as long as it provides a working model.
+It further shows how total rewrites of a subsystem is often not only appropriate, but an integral part of development for hard-to-develop systems.

 Topological Sort
 -----------------